Identifying Mislabeled Images in Supervised Learning Utilizing Autoencoder: Experiment

 The images in the noise dataset are utilized to train the convolutional autoencoder.
 Each image $\mathcal{X}$ is the input of the encoder, as well as the target of reconstruction.
 The reconstruction loss of the convolutional autoencoder is computed by

 where $\phi (\mathcal{X})$ refers to the reconstruction of image $\mathcal{X}$ that generated by the encoder and decoder.
 The encoder consists of five convolutional layers, one flatten layer and two dense layers.
 The decoder consists of one dense layer and six convolutional layers.
 Each layer associates with a kernel regularizer, which performs both L1 and L2 Regularization on the layer to avoid overfitting.
-An appropriate number of epochs and batch sizes are chosen to train the network.
-The average PSNR score is recorded.
-The experiment will also analyze the correlation between PSNR and denoising performance.
+Each encoder has approximately 450 thousand parameters, and each decoder has 400 thousand parameters.
+The model is trained on a single 12GB NVIDIA Tesla K80 GPU with a batch size of 128.
+The parameters are optimized in 10 epochs using the Adam optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+The average PSNR score is computed base on the reconstructed images and original images, the score is recorded after the training procedure.
+An experiment that analyze the correlation between PSNR and denoising performance is conducted.

 After finish training the autoencoder, each image is encoded and projected onto the latent space by the encoder.
 The noise-detection methodology is applied to classes in the latent space one at a time.
 First, a certain class label is selected and all the samples consist of the selected class label are extracted from the dataset.
 Second, the methodology presented in \ref{section:noise} is utilized to determine the best hyper-parameter to use in the DBSCAN clustering algorithm.
 Then, the DBSCAN algorithm is applied to classify outliers.
-These outliers are considered mislabeled samples and will be removed from the dataset.
+These outliers are considered mislabeled samples and removed from the dataset.
 Finally, after the removal of outliers from all the classes, the remaining training samples, and their labels are evaluated by comparing them with the correct labels.